lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator2/getRicVariables.md

 Returns some useful variables based on the ric array.

-It returns the following entries:
+It returns at least the following entries (see the source code for all details):

 - byString: the string to append to a method name based on ric.
         Ex: